LucHermitte/lh-vim-lib/doc/Project.md

    * -> merge 'variables', 'env', 'options' in `variables`
  * Fix `find_holder()` to use `update()` code and refactor the later
  * Have let-modeline support p:var, p:&opt, and p:$env
- * Add convinience functions to fill permission lists
+ * Add convenience functions to fill permission lists
  * Add VimL Syntax highlight for `LetTo`, `LetIfUndef`, `p:var`
  * Serialize and deserialize options from a file that'll be maintained alongside a `_vimrc_local.vim` file.